Explore the Advantages of Tax-Free Zones in Costa…

 Yes, you can be barred from re-entering Costa Rica for a period of 3 times the length of the time they overstayed.

 For example, a foreigner who overstays his 90-day tourist visa by 4 months can be barred from re-entering the country for 1 year and will be required to pay a fine of $400 USD.
-Just imagine the problems that would cause if you own property or have family living here!
+Just imagine the problems that would cause if you owned property or had family living here!

 How to pay my fine for overstaying in Costa Rica?